top of page

 Jamaal Singleton: Modeling is something that I have always loved, even when I stopped I never stopped thinking about it.
 When I first moved to NYC in 2012 to pursue modeling, I was young and had no guidance.
 I remember going to almost every modeling agency casting calls and being told I wasn’t the 'right look' or 'we already have someone who looks like you'--a major disappointment that really put me in a state of depression.
 Over the years I’ve gained weight and I thought I’d never be able to model again.
 It wasn’t until seeing Rihanna include all body types in her campaigns and shows that gave me hope again.
 I had a conversation with my good friend Ezra and he asked me, “Why wait until you get a certain size to model again...?
 Start now!”
 He was right....
 I’m owning my body and confident about pursuing modeling again.

-TC: What does your shoot of yourself mean to you?
+TC: What does this shoot of yourself mean to you?

 Jamaal Singleton: Shooting myself [for this interview] was very important because throughout my previous modeling career I was always reaching out to people (photographers, stylists, agents, you name it...) for help, but I always found myself waiting on them to respond, just to say, 'No!'.
 But now that I have proven to be a pretty amazing photographer [he laughs], stylist, creative, as an associate in video and media production of Fine Arts, I have studied and learned to produce my own work...'ON MY OWN!' when I’m ready.
 This shoot is about LEADING when no one else believes in you.